 Whether seeking pain relief, muscle rehabilitation, or stress reduction, hydrotherapy has the potential to benefit a diverse range of individuals in different health conditions and situations.

-Soulchen Pool Exercise Equipment Water Dumbbells Pool Resistance Aerobic Weights EVA Foam Dumbbell with Handle Strip for Aqua Therapy Water Aerobics Weight Loss Fitness(Mixed Blue,Heavy)
+Soulchen Pool Exercise Equipment Water Dumbbells Pool Resistance Aerobic Weights EVA Foam Dumbbell with Handle Strip for Aqua Therapy Water Aerobics Weight Loss Fitness(Purple,Heavy)

 Ergonomic Secure Grip: these water dumbbells feature ergonomic dimensions with durable PC tubes covered in soft foam; Two…